Caregiving load increases. Caregivers cannot be present all the time and do all the work. They need support services.

 In India, many people think that placing a relative in a long-term facility means the family gave up or neglected the person.
 This is not correct.
 A facility designed for dementia persons can be very good for them because it has programs to improve the person’s quality of life.
 Staff at such facilities is trained to handle persons with dementia.
 Such places have facilities like physiotherapy, activity rooms, and reminiscence therapy.
 They arrange outings to places, and have cultural activities.
 These are things that a busy and tired home caregiver may not be able to provide.
 A well-equipped long-term facility may be better than keeping the person at home and not having enough time and energy for care.

 Check basic suitability of the facility.
-Look at standard aspects like the facility administration and reputation, the layout, dining, cleanliness, staff and their competence, etc. Consider fixed and variable costs, security deposits, terms and conditions, various stay options, availability of trial period stay, etc. Many standard checklists and websites are available for such evaluation.
+Look at standard aspects like the facility administration and reputation, the layout, dining, cleanliness, staff and their competence, and so on.
+Consider fixed and variable costs, security deposits, terms and conditions, various stay options, availability of trial period stay, etc. Many standard checklists and websites are available for such evaluation. (check the See also section below).

 Ensure that the facility is suitable for someone with dementia.
 Persons with dementia have problems communicating.
 If the staff is not trained for dementia, they will not be able to help the persons and may end up mistreating them.
 Persons with dementia may not be able to tell the family about abuse or mistreatment.
 The facility also needs to be designed for dementia care.
 Some things to look for (Caution: This is not a complete list):